 An outstanding student with a 4.0 GPA, Shields was on the honor roll throughout high school and a National Honor Society member.

-Shavon's father, Will, was one of the greatest linemen in Nebraska and NFL history, as he was a 12-time Pro Bowl selection and was one of 15 finalists in the NFL Hall of Fame Class of 2012.
+Shavon is the son of Will and Senia Shields and was born on June 5, 1994, in Overland Park, Kan.
+Shavon’s father, Will, was one of the greatest linemen in Nebraska and NFL history, as he was a 12-time Pro Bowl selection and was one of 15 finalists in the NFL Hall of Fame in each of the last three years (2012-13-14).
 At Nebraska, Shields won the Outland Trophy in 1992 and was inducted into the College Football Hall of Fame in 2012.
-He has one older sister, Sanayika, who plays basketball at Drury, and a younger brother, Solomon.
+Shavon has one older sister, Sanayika, who plays basketball at Drury, and a younger brother, Solomon.
 Shavon selected Nebraska over Texas Tech, Oregon State, Weber State, Long Beach State and Wyoming.
+Shavon majors in microbiology.